Falah-Jabar-Rahim/XGB-ToxPredict/README.md

 </p>

-XGB-ToxPredict is an XGBoost-based machine learning pipeline for predicting treatment-related toxicity in patients with hepatocellular carcinoma (HCC).
-The framework adopts a hierarchical two-stage classification strategy that first identifies patients at risk of developing any toxicity and then stratifies those patients according to toxicity severity.
-The pipeline consists of two sequential models:
-* Model 1 (M1): Any Toxicity Prediction – Predicts whether a patient will experience treatment-related toxicity (Grade > 0) using the complete patient cohort.
-* Model 2 (M2): Severe Toxicity Prediction – Applied only to patients predicted to have toxicity by M1.
-This model is trained on patients with Grades 1–5 and predicts severe toxicity (Grade ≥3), distinguishing mild/moderate toxicity from severe cases.

-This cascaded design decomposes toxicity prediction into two clinically meaningful binary classification tasks, improving interpretability while allowing independent optimization of each prediction stage.
+XGB-ToxPredict is an open-source XGBoost-based machine learning pipeline for hierarchical binary classification.
+The framework decomposes complex prediction problems into sequential decision stages, enabling independent training, optimization, calibration, and evaluation of each model.
+Although the repository is demonstrated for treatment-related toxicity prediction in hepatocellular carcinoma (HCC), the pipeline is generic and can be readily adapted to other hierarchical binary classification tasks by modifying the input datasets and configuration files.

 ### Installation